assemble/assemble/docs/api-engine.md

-Template engines in Assemble are used to render templates.   following types of `views`:
+Template engines are used to render the following types of `views`:

-which are generally pages - but can be any custom template type,

   - `views`: Such as pages and partials.
 Views are used when generating web pages.
 The path of the layout file will be passed to the engine's `.render()` function.
   - `layouts`: Templates used for wrapping pages.
 The path of the layout file will be passed to the engine's `.render()` function.
   - `content`: Text written in lightweight markup, which optionally has front matter.
 Front matter will be removed from the content prior to rendering. `data` from front matter is merged into the context and passed to the options on the engine's `.render()` function.

+Beyond the defaults, engines can render any custom template types.

 By default Assemble will `require()` the engine based on the file extension.
 For example if you try to render a "foo.hbs" file Assemble will invoke the following internally: